 - suing (meant using)

-Unlike the main dictionary, the words you place in this exclude file prompt Word’s spell checker.
+Unlike the main dictionary, the words you place in this exclude file prompt the Microsoft Word spellchecker.
 The idea is you’ll look at the flagged word, put it in context, and catch a potential mistake.

 Editing the Exclusion File